zy97140/omp-benchmark-for-pytorch/README.md

 |contiguous exp	|1k	|
 |contiguous sin	|1k |

-#### 4.2 openmp can speedup operations of mosst of discontinuous tensor
+#### 4.2 openmp can speedup operations of most of discontiguous tensor
-Add and exp operation for discontinuous tensors whose sizes range from 1K to 180K are listed here as the test cases.
-Official pytorch does not optimize operations for discontinuous tensors with OpenMP but Intel version does.
-In order to expalin that OpenMP also do good in discontinuous tensor operations and to find a optimal OpenMPoverhead threshold, we compiled two versions of Pytorch.
+Add and exp operation for discontiguous tensors whose sizes range from 1K to 180K are listed here as the test cases.
+Official pytorch does not optimize operations for discontiguous tensors with OpenMP but Intel version does.
+In order to expalin that OpenMP also do good in discontiguous tensor operations and to find a optimal OpenMPoverhead threshold, we compiled two versions of Pytorch.
 One is the Official Pytorch.
 You should be conscious that all the test cases will run in series by using offcial one because it does not implement the corresponding code.
 The other one is the Intel one whose OpenMP overhead threshold is set to 800.
 We set the threshold to such a low value to make all of the test case in parallel.
 You will discover that Intel one can get better performance when the sizes of tensors exceed the critical point.
 It is that the critical point is the optimal OpenMP overhead threshold.

 Platform: Platinum 8180
 Operation: add
-Tensor Continuity: discontinuous
+Tensor Continuity: discontiguous
 Unit: microsecond

 Time cost result is below: